0xronin/30-days-SmartContractProgrammer/README.md

-# 🏗️ Days of Solidity: Phase:one:
+# 🏗️ 30 Days of Solidity

 ## Phase :one: